LobotomyDC/RuneCast/README.md

 ## Credits
-* @Bruceleeto for the initial porting attempt, helping me get started with a makefile, as well as a few pointers I probably should have figured out by reading the documentation
+* @Bruceleeto for the initial porting attempt, helping me get started with a makefile, as well as a few pointers I probably should have figured out by reading the documentation.
+* Frogdoubler for answering my questions with an insane level of detail.
-* The Simulant.dev and OpenRSC Discord Servers
+* The Simulant.dev and OpenRSC Discord Servers.

 ## options